LFilipePacheco/greenhouse-detection-unet/README.md

 extent of under-registration in the zone.

-A complete, up-to-date greenhouse layer is therefore both a compliance instrument and a risk-mapping input: it can be crossed with land use, farming practices and nitrate concentration data to target monitoring and enforcement where pressure on groundwater is highest.
+A complete, up-to-date greenhouse layer is therefore both a compliance instrument and a risk-mapping input: it can be combined with land use, farming practices and nitrate concentration data to target monitoring and enforcement where pressure on groundwater is highest.

-Manual mapping at this scale is impractical — the zone spans thousands of hectares across three municipalities, and greenhouse stock changes from season to season.
+Manual mapping at this scale is impractical — the zone covers thousands of hectares across three municipalities, and greenhouse stock changes from season to season.
 The task called for automation.